ajkessel/ereader/README.md

 ## Setting up for development

 In order to run eReader in the emulator, you will need to your own OAUTH client keys.
 You can obtain these credentials by [applying for Instapaper API access](https://www.instapaper.com/api).
-This isn't needed when running the release builds, at least on Kobo.
+This isn't needed when running the release builds.

 Once you have them, create a `secrets.txt` file in ~/.config/koreader with your Instapaper API credentials: